stathissideris/ditaa/README.md

 #### Tags

 ditaa recognises some tags that change the way a rectangular shape is rendered.
 All tags are between `{` and `}`.
-See the table below:
+See the reference below:

-Name	Original	Rendered	Comment

-Document
+Document - Symbol representing a document.

 ```
 +-----+
 |{d}  |